reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

 Walah!!!
 You made it.
-You did awesomely.
+You have done well.

 ### {#tut-mkt-basic-conclusion} Conclusion
+This section taught the basics of the Reach language and demonstrated how the final DApp to be built would work.
 That was a good way to start building the market place application that has just been embarked upon.
 Hopefully, you found it really helpful and easy to follow through.

 It is important to note that Reach offers flexibility in the way code may be written.
 Check [here](/examples/tuts-mkt-3-basic-alt) for an optional way that the code for this section may be written.

 This tutorial has been able to teach the basics of the Reach language.
 Concepts that were covered include: variable declaration and definition,
-the Reach standard library, `{!rsh} Participant`, `{!rsh} type`s, steps and so on.
+the Reach standard library, `{!rsh} Participant`, `{!rsh} type`s, local steps, `{!rsh} interact` and `{!rsh} function`.

-Congratulations!!!
-You just became a `Reach developer`.

-In the next section, more will be discussed about how `./reach run` works, `process.argv` would be introduced, `{!rsh} Participant`s would be offered autonomy and so on.
+In the next section, more would be discussed about how `./reach run` works, `process.argv` would be introduced, `{!rsh} Participant`s would be given autonomy and how to manage money and currency would be demonstrated.

 ## {#tut-mkt-interaction} Interaction and Independence
 The last section demonstrated what building with Reach feels like.